Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/layout/overview.md

 ## Containers

-Containers are the most basic layout element in Bootstrap and are **required when using our default grid system**.
+Containers are the most basic layout element in Boosted and are **required when using our default grid system**.
 Containers are used to contain, pad, and (sometimes) center the content within them.
 While containers *can* be nested, most layouts do not require a nested container.

-Bootstrap comes with three different containers:
+Boosted comes with three different containers:

 - `.container`, which sets a `max-width` at each responsive breakpoint
 - `.container-fluid`, which is `width: 100%` at all breakpoints